How Mali Is Pursuing Justice for a War That Never Really Ended

 ‘They Will Grow Up and Want Revenge’

-Every one of these initiatives, from disarmament to the truth commission to criminal trials, is complicated by the fact that the fighting in Mali is ongoing, with a death toll that continues to climb.
+Every one of these initiatives, from disarmament to the truth commission to criminal trials, is complicated by the fact that the Malian conflict is ongoing, with a death toll that continues to climb.
 “We are one of the only commissions who has started working in the middle of a crisis,” Sidibe, the president of the truth commission, told me.
 “Violations are happening in the north and center as we speak.
 Every day there is a new number of victims.
 Their treatment will be a lot more complicated.”

 conflict in central Mali, Dialakorobougou, Nov.
 24, 2018 (Photo by Anna Pujol-Mazzini).